Amrutha-K-2004/D4-Data-Driven-Diabetes-Decipher/README.md

 An experimental C++ / Qt project for exploring and visualizing diabetes data .
 This repository contains code, UI forms and example datasets used during development.

+🧠 This project earned 2rd place in our Project-Based Learning event focused on real-world problem solving.

 ## Highlights ✨

 - 📁 Data: `diabetes.csv` — included and used for analysis and UI demos.